Arnab-Sarker/official/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+        Hi there.
+I'm a research scholar working in the exciting field of neutrino physics and beyond standard model.
+I also work in the field of deep learning for high energy physics applications.

-        Please reach out to collaborate 😃
+        Reach out to me for any more info  😃

     design:
       columns: '1'
   - block: collection